Firouz Nosrat-ed-Dowleh III: Marriage

+Career

 Nosrat-ed-Dowleh was Minister of Foreign Affairs under Ahmad Shah Qajar; architect of the ill-fated Anglo-Persian Agreement (1919); and a candidate for accession to the Qajar throne after Soltan Ahmad Shah's exile and removal.
-In 1921, during the coup which brought Reza Shah to power, he spent three months in the Qasr-e-Qajar jail with his father and younger brother, Abbas Mirza Salar Lashgar, while Reza Shah consolidated his power base.
+In 1921, during the coup which brought Reza Shah to power, he spent three months in the Qasr-e Qajar Prison with his father and younger brother, Abbas Mirza Salar Lashgar, while Reza Shah consolidated his power base.
 During his stay at the prison, which he had helped build, he often boasted about its cleanliness.
 Nosrat-ed-Dowleh also translated Oscar Wilde's De Profundis during this time.
 Following his release, he continued his public life for nine more years, serving as a member of parliament, provincial governor, minister of justice, and minister of finance.

 In June 1930, while he was Finance Minister for Reza Shah, the Shah had him arrested for accepting a bribe in the amount of five hundred tomans (about 100 dollars today).
 This episode deeply alarmed Nosrat-ed-Dowleh's father, Abdol Hossein Mirza Farmanfarma, who warned his son to curb his extravagant princely lifestyle.
 The warnings were not heeded.
 Towards the end of 1936, Reza Shah had grown more tyrannical and unpredictable than in the past.
 Eventually, Nosrat-ed-Dowleh was arrested by the Tehran police chief, Mokhtari, and held in a Tehran prison.
 Despite pleas from the Farmanfarma family, he was not released, but instead transferred to a guarded house in Semnan, a village about eighty miles east of Tehran, where he was held incommunicado.
 In 1937, news returned to Nosrat-ed-Dowleh's father that his son was dead.
 The Shah had ordered that he be buried without any ceremonies or mention in the press.
-Abdol Hossein Mirza Farmanfarma ensured that his son was buried in the Shrine of Shah Abdol Azim, where many other leading personalities of the Qajar dynasty had been buried.
+Abdol Hossein Mirza Farmanfarma ensured that his son was buried in the Shah Abdol-Azim Shrine, where many other leading personalities of the Qajar dynasty had been buried.
 Not long after Nosrat-ed-Dowleh's death, Reza Shah seized his compound.

-It was eventually revealed that he had been killed in his room by strangulation under the supervision of a doctor named Ahmadi.
+It was eventually revealed that he had been killed in his room by strangulation under the supervision of Dr. Ahmad Ahmadi.
 In 1940, after Reza Shah abdicated in favour of his son, the courts found Dr. Ahmadi guilty of killing dozens of political prisoners and sentenced him to death by hanging.
 Mokhtari was sentenced to a long prison term.